gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Click `Next`, then scroll through the next page, past CORS settings, Cookies settings, and Additional settings.
 Click `Add Application` at the bottom right to finish setting up your Zero Trust Application.

 Nice work!
+We've now set a `Global Application` to make sure only services with a token can use our `node-red.gristleking.dev` domain, and then a `LDDS75 Application` to set a path for using the ldds75.

 I know it's hard to see it, but we're making progress here.

 ---
 ## 3. **Setting Up Your LDDS 75 Sensor**